coscene-io/docs/docs/developers/cocli/2-cli-record-operations.md

   cocli record [command]

 Available Commands:
-  copy          Copy a record to target project/record create        Create a new record create-moment Create moment in the record delete        Delete a record describe      Describe record metadata. download      Download files from record to directory. file          Manage files in records list          List records in the project. list-moments  List moments in the record update        Update record. upload        Upload files in directory to a record in coScene. view          View record.
+  copy        Copy a record to target project create      Create a new record delete      Delete a record describe    Describe record metadata download    Download all files from a record file        Manage files in records list        List records in a project moment      Manage moments in records move        Move a record to target project update      Update record metadata upload      Upload files or directory to a record view        View record details

 Flags:
   -h, --help   help for record